mikedlowis-prototypes/editor/docs/tide.1.md

 * `Ctrl+o`:
-    Launch pickfile(1) to choose a file from a recursive list of files in the current deirectory and sub directories.
+    Launch pickfile(1) to choose a file from a recursive list of files in the current directory and sub directories.
 This file will be opened in a new instance of `tide`.

+* `Ctrl+Shift+o`:
+    Launch pickfile(1) to choose a file from a recursive list of files in the current directory and sub directories.
+This file will be opened in the current instance of `tide` replacing the currently open file.
+In the event that the current instance of `tide` has modifications, the file will be opened in a new instance.

 * `Ctrl+p`:
     Launch picktag(1) to select a tag from a ctags(1) generated index file.
     `tide` will jump to the selected ctag definition in the current window if